vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/id/hindutva/articles/goel_sitArAm/hindu_temples_2/22_bib.md

 Agrawala, V.S., *Masterpieces of Mathura Sculpture*, Varanasi, 1965.

 Ahmad, Qeyamuddin (ed.), *Patna through the Ages*, New Delhi, 1988.

 *Alberuni’s India*, translated by E.C.
-Sachau, New Delhi Reprint, 1983 *Annual Report of Indian Epigraphy*, 1953-54, 1963-M, 1964-65, 1978-79
+Sachau, New Delhi Reprint, 1983

+*Annual Report of Indian Epigraphy*, 1953-54, 1963-M, 1964-65, 1978-79

 and 1980-81, New Delhi.

 Archaeological Survey of India
 *Annual Report*, 1906-07 and 1911-12, New Delhi Reprint, 1990.
-Four Reports Made During the Years 1862-63-64-65 by Alexander Cunningham, Varanasi Reprint, 1972.
+Four (Reports Made During the Years 1862-63-64-65 by Alexander Cunningham, Varanasi Reprint, 1972.

 Arunachalam, M., *The Kalabharas in the Pantiya Country and their impact on the Life and Letters there*, Madras, 1979.

-Attãr, Shykh Farîdu’d-Dîn, *Tadhkirãt al-Awliyã‘*, translated into Urdu by Maulãna Zubayr Afzal Usmãnî, Delhi, n.d.
+Attār, Shykh Farīdu’d-Dīn, *Tadhkirāt al-Awliyā‘*, translated into Urdu by Maulāna Zubayr Afzal Usmānī, Delhi, n.d.

-*Bãbur-Nãma (Memoirs of Bãbur)*, translated from the original Turki text of Zahiru’d-dîn MuHammad Bãbur Pãdshãh *Ghãzî* by Annette Susannah Beveridge, Vols.
+*Bābur-Nāma (Memoirs of Bābur)*, translated from the original Turki text (of Zahiru’d-dīn MuHammad Bābur Pādshāh *Ghāzī* by Annette Susannah Beveridge, Vols.
 I and II, New Delhi Reprint, 1979.

 *The Bible*, translated into English, several editions.